 To make it even harder, some game masters will perform the commands exactly as they should be executed for the first two to three times at the beginning of the game.
 This will condition your players to think that they can mute out what you say and just follow what you do because you always perform the correct action with each command.

-• Use Directional Terms – Left and right can be extra confusing when you’re watching someone else try to execute a command.
+Then, once you feel they’re completely comfortable following your actions, throw them off by doing something different from your command on the next turn. - Use Directional Terms – Left and right can be extra confusing when you’re watching someone else try to execute a command.
 If you want to make an even more hilarious experience, try tossing in a few directional terms with your commands.

 For instance, instead of giving your players a generic command for them to touch their elbow, you can indicate whether they need to touch their left or right.
 If you stand in front of them while you make the distinction, it can be even more confusing since your left side would be on the opposite of their left.